prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 * **Airflow** – This one is obvious, so I'm not going to go into detail about it – just make sure your fans provide adequate airflow.

 * **Type of Power Connector** - Fans that connect to the motherboard usually have 2 Pins.
 The 3 Pin fans have a tachometer signal that allows the motherboard to read the fan’s RPMs, and the 4 Pin connector fans have PWM signal for speed control.
-Also, make sure your motherboard has enough fan connectors to accomodate all of your fans.
+Also, make sure your motherboard has enough fan connectors to accommodate all of your fans.

 * **Cosmetics** – Lastly, you'll want to make sure your fans look cool!
 There are many different designs to choose from.
 Don't be afraid to search until you find the right fans for you.